 The revisions here seek to differentiate more clearly between the informal hearing that precedes discipline and access, through the negotiated grievance procedures, to evidentiary hearings before an impartial hearing officer to challenge disciplines that have been imposed.
+Accommodations have also been proposed to permit faculty unit members to attach responses to the warning letter.

-16.1 GENERAL PROVISIONS
+16.1 GENERAL PROVISIONS (Board proposal)